FizzCorp/Fizz-Unity-UI/README.md

 ## Introduction
 This repository contains the Fizz UI made in UGUI Unity3d.
-The UI implements a basic multi-linugal chat system with profanity filtering.
+The UI implements a basic multi-linugal unity chat system with profanity filtering.

 ## Instructions
 1. Clone the repository.